-- Save settings to file This will save settings for reference or for later use. - ≺ Share settings file This allows you to share the settings file via email, message, airdrop and so on.
+Save settings to file - This will save settings for reference or for later use.

+Load settings from file - This will load earlier saved settings.

+Share settings file - This allows you to share the settings file via email, message, airdrop and so on.
 The available sharing options depend on the platform used.